React inside Aurelia

 • React components are re-rendered when props change via Aurelia's propertyChanged() lifecycle

-• Use React's memo() for expensive components to prevent unnecessary re-renders
+• Use React.memo() (or PureComponent) for expensive components to prevent unnecessary re-renders when Aurelia pushes the same data reference

 Following these steps, you can integrate React components into your Aurelia 2 application.
 This process highlights the flexibility of Aurelia, allowing you to take advantage of React's component library while enjoying the benefits of Aurelia's powerful features.